Cumar-khalif/Professional-README-Generator/file/README.md

-# README Generator
+# professional readme file

   ## Description
-  This generates a README file for the user.
+  its a project that helps me practice how to create a professional read me file

   ## Installation
-  npm install
+  you basically visit the live website

   ## Usage
-  Answer the prompts and you will get your README.
+  type in the required data

+  ## contribution
+  omar

+  ## test
+  watch the video